West Virginia Code

 (c) The secretary shall establish in legislative rule factors that qualify as mitigating circumstances.

-(d) The secretary shall mail to the applicant and the covered provider or covered contractor a written decision within ninety days of receipt of the request indicating whether a variance has been granted or denied.
+(d) The secretary shall mail to the applicant and the bureau, covered provider, or covered contractor a written decision within 60 days of receipt of the request indicating whether a variance has been granted or denied.